yurilaaziz/neo-instabot/README.md

 ## Instabot with yaml config
-By default, instabot looks for configuration file (instabot.config.yml) it could be changed by exporting environement varibale with the full path
+By default, instabot looks for configuration file (instabot.config.yml) it could be changed by exporting environment varibale with the full path
 ````bash
 export INSTABOT_CONFIG_FILE=instabot2.config.yml
 ````